mfmasud/postcode_stats/README.md

 4. Install the required packages
    Run `npm install`.
 This will install the necessary dependencies.
 5. Start the server
    Type `npm start`.
 The console should now display the contents of `index.js`, starting the server.
+If you don't see this, check the bugfixes below.

 The server is now accessible on the port defined in the `.env` file, **3000** by default.
 **Note:** The initial startup may take time as the data is being initialized for the first time.
 This can take up to **10 minutes**, as the `Nptg` collection takes time to process.
 To reduce the time taken to load this, it can safely be commented out from `helpers/database~initLocationDB` (`await getNptgData();`) as it is not necessary for this project to run.
 However, atco codes will need to be fetched (and cached) once a query for the region is received.